 Equity investments in privately-held companies are generally accounted for under the cost method of accounting and are periodically assessed for other-than-temporary impairment when an event or circumstance indicates that an other-than-temporary decline in value may have occurred.
 If Applied determines that an other-than-temporary impairment has occurred, the investment will be written down to its estimated fair value based on available information, such as pricing in recent rounds of financing, current cash positions, earnings and cash flow forecasts, recent operational performance and any other readily available market data.
+Equity investments in privately-held companies totaled \$89 million at October 28, 2018, of which \$72 million of investments were accounted for under the cost method of accounting and \$17 million of investments had been measured at fair value measurements due to an other-than-temporary decline in value.
 Equity investments in privately-held companies totaled \$74 million at October 29, 2017, of which \$65 million of investments were accounted for under the cost method of accounting and \$9 million of investments had been measured at fair value on a non-recurring basis within Level 3 fair value measurements due to an other-than-temporary decline in value.
-Equity investments in privately-held companies totaled \$70 million at October 30, 2016, of which \$62 million of investments were accounted for under the cost method of accounting and \$8 million of investments had been measured at fair value on a non-recurring basis within Level 3 fair value measurements due to an other-than-temporary decline in value.

-During fiscal 2017, 2016 and 2015, Applied determined that certain of its equity investments were other-than-temporarily impaired and, accordingly, recognized impairment charges of \$10 million, \$8 million and \$9 million, respectively.
+During fiscal 2018, 2017 and 2016, Applied determined that certain of its equity investments were other-than-temporarily impaired and, accordingly, recognized impairment charges of \$5 million, \$10 million and \$8 million, respectively.